HEAL/heal-metadata-schemas/variable-level-metadata-schema/docs/md-rendered-schemas/jsonschema-csvtemplate-fields.md

 Each format is dependent on the `type` specified.
 See [here](https://specs.frictionlessdata.io/table-schema/#types-and-formats)
 for more information about appropriate `format` values by variable `type`.

+**`constraints.required`** _(boolean)_
+ If this variable is marked as true, then this variable's value must be present (ie not missing; see missingValues).
+If marked as false or not present, then the variable CAN be missing.

 **`constraints.maxLength`** _(integer)_